 Flushing out the design includes:

-- Based on our initial conversation, I will produce drawings of the design to help us visualize the design and verify that we have the general sizes correct.
+• Based on our initial conversation, I will produce drawings of the design to help us visualize it and verify that the general sizes are correct.

 Step 4: Starting The Fabrication of Your Design